nativefier/nativefier/README.md

 ## Usage

-To create a desktop app for medium.com, simply `nativefier 'medium.com'`
+To create an app for medium.com, simply `nativefier 'medium.com'`

-Nativefier will try to determine the app name, and well as lots of other options.
+Nativefier will try to determine the app name, and well as other options that you can override.
-If desired, these options can be overwritten.
 For example, to override the name, `nativefier --name 'My Medium App' 'medium.com'`

-**Read the [API docs](API.md) or run `nativefier --help`** to learn about command-line flags usable to configure your app.
+**Read the [API docs](API.md) or run `nativefier --help`** to learn about command-line flags and configure your app.

 ## Troubleshooting